Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: Abstract

 \section{Abstract}

-Rate-Splitting Multiple Access (RSMA) is a flexible and robust multiple access scheme for downlink multi-antenna wireless networks.
+Rate-Splitting Multiple Access (RSMA) is a robust multiple access scheme for downlink multi-antenna wireless networks.
 RSMA relies on multi-antenna Rate-Splitting (RS) at the transmitter and Successive Interference Cancellation (SIC) at the receivers.
-In this work, we study the performance of RSMA under the practical important setup of imperfect Channel State Information at Transmitter (CSIT) originating from user mobility and latency in the network.
-First, we derive a lower bound on the ergodic sum-rate of RSMA for an arbitrary number of transmit antennas, number of users, user speeds and transmit power.
-Then, we study the power allocation between common and private streams and obtain a closed-form solution for the optimal power allocation that maximizes the obtained lower bound.
+In this work, we study the performance of RSMA under the important setup of imperfect Channel State Information at the Transmitter (CSIT) originating from user mobility and latency/delay (between CSI acquisition and data transmission) in the network.
+We derive a lower bound on the ergodic sum-rate of RSMA for an arbitrary number of transmit antennas, number of users, user speed and transmit power.
+Then, we study the power allocation between common and private streams and obtain a closed-form solution for optimal power allocation that maximizes the obtained lower bound.
 The proposed power allocation greatly reduces precoder design complexity for RSMA.
-By Link-Level Simulations (LLS), we demonstrate that RSMA with the proposed power allocation is robust to degrading effects of user mobility and has significantly higher performance compared to conventional multi--user (massive) Multiple-Input Multiple-Output (MIMO) strategies.
+By Link-Level Simulations (LLS), we demonstrate that RSMA with the proposed power allocation is robust to the degrading effects of user mobility and has significantly higher performance compared to conventional multi-user (massive) Multiple-Input Multiple-Output (MIMO) strategies.
 The work has important practical significance as results demonstrate that, in contrast to conventional multi-user (massive) MIMO whose performance collapse under mobility, RSMA can maintain reliable multi-user connectivity in mobile deployments.